iaincollins/ardent-www/README.md

 This is the website for [ardent-industry.com](https://ardent-industry.com)

-It provides a web based interface to the Ardent API.
+It provides a web based interface to the Ardent API and Ardent Collector.

-As of 11 June 2023 this service is in public beta.
+As of June 2023 the website and API are in beta.

 * https://github.com/iaincollins/ardent-api
 * https://github.com/iaincollins/ardent-collector